Medicare.gov

 • General nursing

-• Drugs (including methadone to treat an Opioid Use Disorder)
+• Certain drugs (including methadone to treat an Opioid Use Disorder)

-• Other hospital services and supplies as part of your inpatient treatment
+• Other hospital services and supplies you might get as part of your inpatient treatment

 Medicare doesn't cover: